Football clubs

 1973 - Present

-The club remained members of the league throughout the 1950s, whilst also fielding teams in the Ticehurst and Tunbridge Wells leagues.
-The club joined the East Sussex League ahead of the 1958-59 season, which they went onto win in 1963-64 and were invited to join Division Two of the Sussex County League.
+They remained in the Hastings League throughout the 1950s while also running sides in the Ticehurst and Tunbridge Wells leagues.
+In 1958–59 they joined the East Sussex League, winning it in 1963–64 and earning election to Division Two of the Sussex County League.